23 results

 Validated (TAAT1) 5•4 4

-Fodder Systems: Cut-and-Carry Fodder Systems
+Cut-and-Carry Fodder Systems

-Low-cost fodder system for small livestock The "Cut-and-Carry Fodder Systems" technology offers a transformative method for feeding animals by collecting and providing feed directly to confined livestock, an approach known as zero grazing.
+Low-cost fodder system for livestock The "Cut-and-Carry Fodder Systems" technology offers a transformative method for feeding animals by collecting and providing feed directly to confined livestock, an approach known as zero grazing.
 This system stands as an efficient alternative to traditional grazing, reducing feed wastage and maximizing the use of available vegetation resources.
 While it demands more labor and local vegetation, it brings several crucial advantages: Enhanced Feed Management, maximizing Crop Residues, improved Farm, asset Management and adaptability in Grazing Methods.
 In essence, the "Cut-and-Carry Fodder Systems" technology not only provides a more efficient way of feeding livestock but also offers the opportunity for faster growth, better resource utilization, and improved management of farm assets, contributing to increased productivity and profitability in livestock farming.

 Validated (TAAT1) 7•7 4